Research Associates

 Postdoctoral research: Ecohydrology in bedrock-controlled critical zone systems

-Position post-Mines: Assistant Professor, Roger Williams University, Rhode Island
+Position post-Mines: Assistant Professor, Department of Biology, Marine Biology, and Environmental Science, Roger Williams University, Rhode Island

 [31] – Leland Dorchester